sachinsu/sachinsu.github.io/content/posts/profiling_n_benchmarking.md

 1. Observe the flame graph in Pyroscope Web UI.

     - Observe the Table and/or flamegraph using Pyroscope Web interface.
 Below screenshot shows flamegraph for above code.
+This [article](https://www.datadoghq.com/knowledge-center/distributed-tracing/flame-graph/) has great content about flame graphs.

         {{< figure src="/images/profiling1.png" title="Table and flamegraph for API" >}}